katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_general_aci.rst

 .. hint:: Do not provide default values for configuration arguments.
 Default values could cause unintended changes to the object.

-Using the AnsibleModule object
+Using the AssibleModule object
 ------------------------------
-The following section creates an AnsibleModule instance.
+The following section creates an AssibleModule instance.
 The module should support check-mode, so we pass the ``argument_spec`` and  ``supports_check_mode`` arguments.
 Since these modules support querying the APIC for all objects of the module's class, the object/parent IDs should only be required if ``state: absent`` or ``state: present``.

 .. code-block:: python

-    module = AnsibleModule(
+    module = AssibleModule(
         argument_spec=argument_spec,
         supports_check_mode=True,
         required_if=[